shrogalzh/Smart-Container/README.md

 • Amana Jeddah can create waste collection report monthly

 • Amana Jeddah can generate peak day and time of waste collection.

+for more information see the smart container reporte file